 Most models that can be organized in this way can be simulated in a spreadsheet.
-The following steps are described in more detail in Chapter 2 of Seila et al. (2003).
+The following steps are described in more detail in Chapter 2 of Seila, Ceric, and Tadikamalla (2003).
 A simple inventory model will be used to illustrate the process.